LazaUK/AOAI-EntraIDAuth-SDKv1/README.md

     model = os.getenv("OPENAI_API_DEPLOY"), # model = "Azure OpenAI deployment name".
     messages = [
-        {"role": "system", "content": "You are a friendly chatbot"}, {"role": "user", "content": "Choose a random animal and describe it to me in 3 sentences."}
+        {"role": "system", "content": "You are a friendly chatbot"}, {"role": "user", "content": "Choose a random bird and describe it to me in 3 sentences."}
     ]
 )
 ```